jasonkuhrt-archive/gql-examples/prisma-stitch/README.md

   - TODO Certain fields on certain types are stripped away in the Gateway schema like `User.deactivated`.
 - Logical API design at the gateway level delegating to CRUD APIs
 - SDK for remote db microservice is generated using `graphql-bindings`
-- Operation delegation via said SDK
+- Mutation, Query, and Subscription operations delegation via said SDK
 - Schema transform in Gateway to filter out some Query fields
 - Example of using Prisma [nested mutations](https://www.prisma.io/docs/reference/prisma-api/mutations-ol0yuoz6go#nested-mutations) feature